-- You may notice an increase in your vaginal discharge which looks more watery, could be more like mucus in texture or could also have very prominent spots of blood present in it.
-The vaginal discharge could also be lightly tinged with blood, making it look more pinkish than white or red.
-Sometimes, it could also be a dark brownish color that looks more like dried blood.
-If you have not yet reached the 37th week of your pregnancy, it could mean that you are about to enter into premature labor.
-Make sure you immediately call your health care provider and inform about the same.
+- You may notice an increase in your vaginal discharge, which looks more watery, like mucus in texture, or also prominent spots of blood present in it.
+It could be lightly tinged with blood, making it more pinkish than white or red.
+Sometimes, it could also be a dark brownish color that looks like dried blood.
+If you have not yet reached the 37th week of your pregnancy, this could indicate premature labor.

 - You could have a simple white discharge from the vagina that does not have any odor but feels very uncomfortable.
-Some symptoms that you may notice with such a discharge could be pain while you go to the bathroom to pee, or pain if you are having sexual intercourse with your partner after your doctor has given you the confirmation to go ahead.
-You may also experience some pain, soreness, tenderness around your vaginal area.
-In some cases, you may notice that the opening of your vagina has an inflammation and may also look red.
-If you do notice these signs and symptoms, it could mean that you have a yeast infection.
-Make sure you speak to your doctor and understand what you should do as a precaution and for treatment.
+You might experience pain when you pee or during sexual intercourse (after your doctor has given you the confirmation to go ahead).
+You may also feel some pain, soreness, and tenderness around your vaginal area.
+You may notice that the opening of your vagina has an inflammation and looks red.
+This could mean yeast infection.

-- Sometimes, you may notice a grayish or thin whitish discharge from your vagina that also has a distinctly unpleasant fishy odor.
-It typically happens when you have had sexual intercourse, and your discharge mixes with the semen from your partner.
-It could also point towards a type of vaginal infection that is known as bacterial vaginosis.
+- You may notice a grayish or thin whitish discharge from your vagina that also has a distinctly unpleasant fishy odor.
+It typically happens when you have had sexual intercourse and your discharge mixes with the semen from your partner.
 Make sure you stop any sexual activity for the time being and speak to your doctor about it first.

 - You could experience a yellow or greenish discharge from your vagina that may or may not also be frothy.
 Such a discharge will also be accompanied by a very unpleasant and strong odor.
 The signs and symptoms could point towards a very common sexually transmitted disease (STD) known as trichomoniasis.
 Some other symptoms could be itching or irritation in your vaginal area or the opening of the vagina, and redness or swelling in your vaginal area or the opening of the vagina.
 Additionally, you may also experience pain, discomfort or a burning sensation while you urinate or when you have sexual intercourse.
 Make sure you stop any sexual activity for the time being and speak to your doctor about it first.

-- In some cases, you may have a greenish, grayish or even yellowish discharge that has a very unpleasant and strong odor.
-You could also experience other symptoms such as itching, a burning sensation or even irritation.
+- You may have a greenish, grayish or even yellowish discharge that has a very unpleasant and strong odor.
+You could also experience other symptoms such as itching, a burning sensation, or even irritation.
 Make sure you call your doctor and ask about the treatment options that you need to follow.

-- In case of a normal discharge from your vagina, you may want to use a panty liner if you feel the flow is quite heavy and regularly soils your underpants.
-Using a panty liner will help to absorb the discharge without letting it stain or spoil your clothes.
+- Use a panty liner if you feel the flow of normal discharge is quite heavy and regularly soils your underpants.
+This will help absorb the discharge without letting it stain or spoil your clothes.

-- Instead of a panty liner, you could also use a regular sanitary pad if you feel you are more comfortable using the same.
+- You could also use a regular sanitary pad.
 Make sure that you regularly change the sanitary pad, even if you feel that it is not completely soaked.
-Do change the pad at least once every four hours to avoid the chance of any possible infection.
+Change the pad at least once every four hours to avoid the chance of infection.

 - Do not use tampons while you are pregnant, as it could lead to certain infections and may cause more discomfort than comfort.

-- It is always a good idea to keep your private parts clean and healthy so that you have a lesser risk of catching an infection, especially when you are pregnant.
-Make sure that you always keep your genital area clean and especially after each time that you use the toilet.
-Always remember to wipe from the front to back motion instead of the back to front motion.
-If you try to clean yourself from the back to front motion, germs from your anal region could come up towards your vaginal area and enter the same, which could lead to a possible infection.
+- It is always a good idea to keep your private parts clean and healthy to avoid the risk of infection, especially when you are pregnant.
+Make sure that you always keep your genital area clean, especially each time after using the toilet.
+Always remember to wipe in a front-to-back motion.
+If you try the other way around, germs from your anal region could move toward your vaginal area and enter it, which could lead to infection.

-- Wear underpants that are only made out of pure cotton fabric, as these will absorb all sweat and make it difficult for bacteria and other germs to thrive.
+- Wear pure cotton underpants as these will absorb sweat and make it difficult for bacteria and other germs to thrive.

-- Avoid taking bubble baths as some bubble baths can cause irritation in your vaginal area and lead to an infection.
+- Avoid taking bubble baths as some bubble baths can cause irritation in your vaginal area.

-No matter the type or color of vaginal discharge you experience while you are pregnant, make sure that you always keep your doctor updated about the same.
-Also, if you have any concern or feel any symptoms such as itching, burning, swelling, redness or anything else that is mentioned above, immediately speak to your doctor.
+No matter the type or color of vaginal discharge, make sure you always keep your doctor updated about it.
+Also, if you have any concern or feel any symptoms such as itching, burning, swelling, redness, or any other factors mentioned earlier, contact your doctor.